JoeBobMiles/DungeonGuide/README.md

 here is to create a system that automates balance checking and statblock output so that I don't make the same mistakes I've made in the past (and boy are there a lot of those).

+## Getting Started

+To get started, make sure that you have the following installed:
+ -  Python 3.7+
+ -  The most recent version of Pip

+Then follow these simple steps:
+ #.
+Clone this project.
+ #.
+Use `pip install -r requirements.txt` to install the third-party packages
+    this project uses.

+And you're ready to go!